 The COVID-19 pandemic has substantially impacted the global healthcare system, including the conduct of clinical trials.
 Many healthcare systems have restructured operations to prioritize caring for those suffering from COVID-19 and to limit or cease other activities.
 The severe burden on healthcare systems caused by this pandemic has also impaired the ability of many research sites to start new clinical trials or to enroll new patients in clinical trials.
 The imposed mandatory sheltering in place and social distancing restrictions maydelay the recruitment of patients and impede their ability to effectively participate in such trials.
 Significant fees may also be owed to contract research organizations associated with starting and stopping clinical trials, typically more so than delaying the start of a clinical trial.
-For these and other reasons, Veru has decided to postpone initiation of the first Phase 3 trial for zuclomiphene citrate until at least the end of calendar year 2020 or until such time as there is additional clarity and certainty surrounding the impact of the COVID-19 pandemic on the healthcare system.

 The Phase 1b portion of our ongoing VERU-111 clinical trial is fully enrolled.
 As for the Phase 2 portion of the VERU-111 clinical trial, discontinuation would disrupt treatment of patients' advanced prostate cancer.
 Therefore, the VERU-111 Phase 2 study for metastatic castration resistant prostate cancer is currently enrolling as planned.
-However, there is a risk that changing circumstances relating to the COVID-19 pandemic may not allow our healthcare clinical trial investigators, their healthcare facilities or other necessary parties to continue to participate in these trials through completion.
+However, there is a risk that changing circumstances relating to the COVID-19 pandemic may not allow our healthcare clinical trial investigators, their healthcare facilities, or other necessary parties to continue to participate in these trials through completion.